cmlnodzak/ISLR/README.md

 # ISLR

-Practice of the techniques in statistical learning using R.
+R code of the techniques used in statistical learning.